tiarno/reachtim/content/articles/psutil1.md

     url: "http://example01/load/example01"

  The first instance of `example01` is addressing the web server since that is the machine running the `bottle` app.
 The second instance is the name of the machine we want the data for.
-That is the server name that is passed to the `bottle` route (`get_loaddata`) for retrieving the MongoDB records (documents).
+That is the server name (`<server>`) that is passed to the `bottle` route (`get_loaddata`) for retrieving the MongoDB records (documents).

     :::javascript
     $(document).ready(function(){